Ada-Developers-Academy/core/intro-to-functions/defining-functions.md

 ### Return Statements End a Function Call

 Return statements **always** end and exit a function call.
-When a program reaches a return statement, it will **immediately** take the return value, and return back to the the line of code that invoked the function.
+When a program reaches a return statement, it will **immediately** take the return value, and return back to the line of code that invoked the function.

 ![Monopoly Card that reads "ADVANCE TO GO (COLLECT $200)"](assets/defining-functions-return-monopoly.jpg)